Rootjang92/blog-article-1/README.md

 export default reducedUsers;
 ```

-We are going to use the response data we get from the server in the upcoming action test as well.
+We are using the response data in our reducer test and we'll use it in our user actions test later as well.
 So we should make a fixture for it too.

 ```javascript
 // src/__fixtures__/getUsersResponse.js